Sex trafficking in the United States: Legislation

 Criminal laws exist at both the state and federal level that may be used to prosecute sex trafficking offenses.
 In addition, the Victims of Trafficking and Violence Protection Act of 2000 provides immigration protections to victims of sex trafficking who are not lawfully in the United States.
+To address the issue of sexual exploitation and sex trafficking of minors, the legal system operates through two interconnected justice systems: the adult criminal justice system and the juvenile justice system.
+These systems are responsible for investigating, prosecuting, and punishing offenders, as well as providing support and justice to victims and survivors.

+The adult criminal justice system deals with cases where the perpetrator is an adult, and the crime has been committed against a minor.
+It comprises a vast network of law enforcement agencies, including federal, state, county, local, and tribal police departments, and specialized investigators who are trained to investigate crimes against children.
+The adult criminal justice system also involves probation officers, parole officers, and corrections officers who oversee the rehabilitation and supervision of convicted offenders.
+Prosecutors and defense attorneys represent the opposing sides in court, and judges make decisions based on the facts of the case and applicable laws.
+The juvenile justice system, on the other hand, is responsible for cases where both the perpetrator and the victim are minors.
+It operates with a focus on rehabilitation and providing support to minors who have been subjected to exploitation or trafficking.
+The system comprises specialized juvenile law enforcement agencies, juvenile probation officers, and juvenile courts.
+The goal of the juvenile justice system is to provide a safe and supportive environment for minors to recover from their trauma, and to prevent them from becoming victims of exploitation or trafficking in the future.
+To assist victims and survivors, both systems include victim advocates, who provide emotional support, guidance, and access to resources such as counseling, medical care, and legal services.
+They also work with law enforcement agencies to ensure that victims are protected from further harm and are treated with respect and dignity throughout the legal process.
+Overall, the legal system's response to sexual exploitation and sex trafficking of minors is complex and multifaceted, requiring the collaboration and coordination of a range of professionals across different justice systems to provide justice to victims and survivors while holding perpetrators accountable for their crimes.

 Federal law

 Act 18 U.S.C. § 1591, or the Commercial Sex Act, the US makes it illegal to recruit, entice, obtain, provide, move or harbor a person or to benefit from such activities knowing that the person will be caused to engage in commercial sex acts where the person is under 18 or where force, fraud or coercion exists.
 This law only applies to interstate trafficking.

 Monitoring sex trafficking

 The State Department publishes an annual Trafficking in Persons Report, which examines the progress that the U.S. and other countries have made in destroying human trafficking businesses, arresting the kingpins, and rescuing the victims.